Sairam-K26/Feature_Engineering/README.md

 to predict the target variable and populate missing values in the test data set.
 To accomplish this, we can employ regression, ANOVA, logistic regression, and other modeling techniques

+ KNN Imputation
+The missing values of an attribute are imputed using the given number of features that are most similar to the feature whose values are missing in this method of imputation.
+A distance function helps to determine the similarity of two attributes.
+It is also known to have specific benefits and drawbacks.
+Pros:
+k-nearest neighbor helps to predict both qualitative and quantitative attributes.
+It is not necessary to create a predictive model for each feature with missing data.
+Features with multiple missing values are simple to handle.
+The data’s correlation structure has been taken into account.
+Cons:
+When analyzing large databases, the KNN algorithm takes a long time.
+It searches the entire dataset for the most similar instances.
+The choice of k-value is critical.
+Here, we include attributes that were significantly different from what we require, in the case of a higher k value.
+A lower k value implies that significant features are missing.